Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Introduction

 Most wholesale electricity trading in Europe takes place on day-ahead markets, where producers and retailers exchange power one day before delivery.
 These markets generally operate under a double uniform-price (pay-as-clear) auction mechanism, where the intersection of the supply and demand \textit{merit-order curves} sets the market clearing price for all accepted offers and bids.
 These curves are formed from the aggregation of individual supply offers and demand bids following the merit order, i.e. increasing price for supply and decreasing price for demand (Fig. \ref{fig:moc}).
 Offers (or bids) priced below (resp. above) the clearing price are accepted\footnote{The intersection point may split a supply offer or demand bid which in that case would be partially accepted} while the remainder are rejected.
 For market participants, accurately estimating the clearing price is therefore sufficient to anticipate whether an offer/bid will be accepted and at which price.

 Because of this single-price property, a large body of research has focused on forecasting the day-ahead clearing price itself, a discipline known as \textit{electricity price forecasting} (EPF).
-The consensus is that data-driven approaches based on historical prices tend to outperform \textit{fundamental} (or structural) ones which try to model exact market mechanisms, especially for short-term hourly price forecasting \citep{weron_electricity_2014}.
+The consensus is that data-driven approaches based on historical prices tend to outperform \textit{fundamental} (or structural) ones which try to model exact market mechanisms, especially for short-term hourly forecasts \citep{weron_electricity_2014}.
 In particular, a highly competitive day-ahead EPF benchmark based on regularized autoregressive models and feedforward neural networks was consolidated by \citet{lago_forecasting_2021}.
 This framework is still state-of-the-art and has been widely employed in recent studies \citep{olivares_neural_2023, lipiecki_postprocessing_2024, oconnor_review_2025, cerasa_enhancing_2025}.

 Nevertheless, the problem of forecasting the entire merit-order curves underlying price formation is gaining momentum in the academic community \citep{petropoulos_forecasting_2022}.
 The seminal work of \citet{ziel_electricity_2016} demonstrated the capacity of "data-driven fundamental" approaches based on historical auction data and their potential for generating competitive clearing price forecasts.
 Forecasting entire curves offers several advantages.
-For participants with market power, it enables precise quantification of how marginal changes in offers may influence the clearing price and allows realistic market simulations from which optimal bidding strategies can be derived \citep{grigoletto_supply_2013}.
-For price-takers and other actors exposed to the day-ahead price, curve-based models offers a more comprehensive view of market results, enhances the interpretability of price predictions, and may improve the quantification of price predictions' uncertainty\footnote{This latter aspect is investigated in this paper.}.
+For participants with market power, it enables precise quantification of how marginal changes in offers may influence the clearing price and allows realistic market simulations from which optimal bidding strategies can be derived \citep{pelagatti_supply_2013}.
+For price-takers and other actors exposed to the day-ahead price, curve-based models offer a more comprehensive view of market results, enhances the interpretability of price predictions, and may improve the quantification of price predictions' uncertainty.
 Additionally, complex nonlinear dynamics observed at the price level may become more tractable when modeled at the curve level.

-Despite a growing number of contributions, an essential question remains unanswered: Are merit-order curves forecasting models competitive with state-of-the-art price-centric EPF models in terms of clearing price prediction accuracy?